knaw-huc/annorepo/docs/install.md

 ## Configuring

-The config file `config.yml` has some values that can be overridden by setting `AF_` environment variables:
+The config file `config.yml` has some values that can be overridden by setting `AR_` environment variables:

 | environment variable   | default value         | purpose                                                 |
 |------------------------|-----------------------|---------------------------------------------------------|